 Limited Household Risk Sharing: General Equilibrium Implications for the Term Structure of Interest Rates

-We propose a theory of real interest rates in which non-diversifiable idiosyncratic labor income risk is a key determinant of interest rate risk.
-Our production-based model relates the distribution of labor income risk in the cross-section of individuals to aggregate labor market conditions.
+We present a theory in which limited risk sharing of idiosyncratic labor income risk plays a key role in determining the dynamics of interest rates.
+Our production-based model relates the cross-sectional distribution of labor income risk to observable aggregate labor market variables.
 Our model makes two key predictions.
 First, it predicts positive risk premia for long-term bonds while simultaneously matching key macroeconomic moments.
-Second, it predicts that a decline in labor market conditions, as reflected by low aggregate employment growth, job-finding rate, and labor market tightness, forecasts higher bond excess returns.
-These predictions are in line with empirical evidence.
+Second, it predicts a negative correlation between current labor market conditions (as measured by labor market tightness or the job-finding rate) and future bond excess returns.
+We provide evidence for these predictions.

 Keywords: Interest Rates, Nondiversifiable Labor Income Risk, Labor Market Frictions, Bond Risk Premia